shinthantaun/CrontabGUI/README.md

 # GUI to Turn on/off Cronjobs
 ### Python Tkinter GUI to manage Linux Crontab
 To enable/disable cronjobs running on the linux server at my place of business, I made this simple GUI.

-You should be able to execute it by running the bash script CronjobManager.sh after setting a few directory

-locations of your own.
-It essentially works on user account.
+You should be able to execute it by running the bash script CronjobManager.sh after setting a few directory locations of your own.
+It essentially works on user account and UI may look differnt based on system graphical quality.

 ![alt text](showcase.png)